The Best Movies of 2018: Spoiler Alert - A Star is Born doesn't cut it

 7. Suspiria (2018)

 Having never seen the original, I still knew a little about the 1970’s cult classic horror film that is “Suspiria.”
 However, this remake was a surprisingly well-crafted suspense/horror film, even delving into the psychological thriller genre at times.
 If you’re wanting more of what director Luca Guadagnino did with his 2017 hit “Call Me By Your Name,” do not see this movie (just kidding, still see it).
 The blood and gore of a more traditional horror film is there at times, however, the screenplay of Suspiria does not use too many of these traditional calling cards, but rather spaces out long, dramatic and suspenseful scenes, elegantly shot dancing routines and an ending that rivals the last 30 minutes of “Hereditary.”
 The suspense of the scenes that Guadagnino choreographs is spectacular, as certain scenes in “Suspiria” leave the viewer breathless.
-Add in some amazing performances from Dakota Johnson and Tilda Swinton, and you have my sixth favorite film of 2018.
+And the performances from Dakota Johnson and Tilda Swinton are amazing.

 8. The Old Man and The Gun

 This movie has one major element going for it throughout - simplicity.
 “The Old Man and The Gun” is a movie that is exciting, fun and dramatic - but the word that jumps out to me throughout is simplicity.
 Quite possibly Robert Redford's last role, this movie is a simple tale of an old man who robs banks.
 Director David Lowery, who directed 2017’s “A Ghost Story,” made a movie that could go up alongside any crime movie of the ’60s or ’70s, and he does so with splendid tact.
 Redford gives a great performance, alongside Casey Affleck and Sissy Spacek.
-This movie is just a good, fun watch - which is why it was my seventh favorite movie of the year.
+This movie is just a good, fun watch.

 “Shoplifters” was my favorite foreign film of the year.
 Directed by Hirokazu Kore-eda, this movie tells the story of a family in Japan who is barely making ends meet.
 Through the course of the films 2 hours, we learn about every aspect of this shoplifting families (which is apparently the direct translation of the title) life, and learn to love them.
 The screenplay was the strong suit in this film, as at times, you feel like you are a literally a fly on the wall during longer, single-shot scenes.
-The acting in “Shoplifters” was also extraordinary, as lead’s Lily Franky and Sakura Andô truly stole the show - making it my eighth favorite movies of the year.
+The acting in “Shoplifters” was also extraordinary, as lead’s Lily Franky and Sakura Andô truly stole the show.

 “Annihilation,” made by director Alex Garland, the director of one of my favorite films from 2014, “Ex Machina,” is a science fiction tour-de-force.
 Although the beginning of the film is slow, the story keeps you strapped in - ending with what is I believe the most shocking 30 minutes of film this year.
 “Annihilation” creates a world that is just so strange, it must be real - and the viewer truly feels as such because of the beautiful cinematography throughout.
 Natalie Portman leads the cast, with Oscar Isaac appearing in a few scenes as well.
-Although the acting wasn't the strong suit of this film, it didn't need to be - the screenplay and cinematography are perfect enough to carry “Annihilation” to the ninth spot of my favorite movies of 2018.
+Although the acting wasn't the strong suit of this film, it didn't need to be - the screenplay and cinematography are perfect enough.

 The Other 10: My Honorable Mentions